How relationships work in Freelucy

 ## The mental model

 * **Primary element.** The record you opened Freelucy from.
-It sits in the center.
+Every view centers on it.

 {% hint style="info" %}

-**You can only map allowed relationships.** Freelucy shows tables and relationship types that are defined as Suggested Relationships or approved by your administrator.
-If you need a relationship that's not available, ask your administrator to add it.
+**You can only map allowed relationships.** Freelucy shows tables and relationship types that are defined as suggested relationships or approved by your administrator.
+If you need a relationship that is not available, ask your administrator to add it.
 See [Manage suggested relationships](/freelucy/configuration/suggested-relationships.md).

 {% endhint %}